Carriers (think AT&T, Verizon, etc) have strict policies about what types of content can be sent via text.

 3) Avoid Using Popular Link Shorteners

 Instead, use your normal full link, or create a custom link shorter.
-Bit.ly has a custom service option that allows you to do this.
+Bit.ly has a custom domain option that allows you to do this.

 4) Avoid Spammy / Obviously Promotional Keywords